-Two of the worst types of account delinquencies are a debt collection and charge-off, both of which are the result of not paying a bill for several months.
-Because they show a serious late payment (which is 35% of your credit score), charge-offs and debt collections are terrible for your credit score.
-Fortunately, with some effort, you can overcome the damage done to your credit.
+Two of the worst types of account delinquencies are debt collections and charge-offs, both of which are the result of not paying bills for several months.
+Because they show a serious late payment, which is 35% of your credit score, both have severe negative impacts on your credit score.
+You might have a hard time getting new credit applications approved as long as there's a charge-off or collection on your credit report.
+Fortunately, with some effort, you can overcome the damage.

 If you have a collection or charge-off that's not yours or that's not reported correctly, you can dispute the error with the credit bureaus.